Why I Write

-After 5 years of sponsoring their schools the trust where Trevor Smallwood (whose biggest accolade that I can recall is as a bus driver) remains the chair of the trustees, has 5 of its 8 schools in a failing Ofsted category, at the time of writing, no permanent executive team ( 5 executives in 3 years and no executive team in situ in 2019) and an appalling track record of system leadership and living by it published values could be questioned.
+After 5 years of sponsoring their schools the trust where Trevor Smallwood (whose biggest accolade that I can recall was as a bus driver) remains the chair of the trustees, has 5 of its 8 schools in a failing Ofsted category, at the time of writing, no permanent executive team ( 5 executives in 3 years and no executive or school improvement team in situ between 2018 and 2019) and an appalling track record of system leadership and living by it published values could be questioned.
 More recently, 2021, 4/5 of its primary schools have had to reduce their PAN/expected PAN by one whole class per year group, while surrounding schools are not.

 On the day that Ofsted left the doors closed of my once beloved school in November 2018, a couple of parents, whom I loved and cherished; knew their children, knew their first, middle and last names, knew their hopes and dreams, had helped to secure housing and maintain places for their beautiful children in our school, murdered each other.
 That, I thought, was to be the worst pain.
 It was.